 Obtaining Your Visa or Residence in Costa Rica

-Citizens of the U.S. and Canada do not require a visa to enter Costa Rica.
-An immigration validation will be stamped into the passport upon entry, and this provides proof of legal status in the country.
-Your passport should be in good condition; Costa Rican authorities may deny entry if the passport is damaged.
 You must also provide proof of onward travel out of Costa Rica within 90 days, the amount of time your “tourist visa” is valid.
 This could be your return plane ticket or a ticket to another country.
 If you would like to stay longer, you must leave Costa Rica and re-enter.
 You can do this by flying back to your home country or by traveling to the land border with Nicaragua or Panama.
+But this “border run” trick is not reliable for long-term living.
+At any time, government rules allowing this “loophole” can change.
+Or a border official can give you a shorter visa term or deny you entry altogether at his discretion, although this is rare.